Do we need to reclaim the hypothesis?

 AI won't replace your hypotheses

 The scientist's role in an AI-assisted research environment is therefore not diminished but clarified.
-It is to identify real-world problems to solve, produce novel hypotheses, and judge which explanations deserve to be tested.
+It is to identify real-world problems to solve, produce novel hypotheses, and judge which of them deserve to be tested.
 That judgment requires exactly what LLMs lack: a genuine understanding of the world.
 Which means it remains, at least for now, irreducibly ours.